COM673/tools/setup.md

 ### Cloud
 This course uses Azure, a cloud service from Microsoft.
 You can get Azure for free with the Azure for Student program.
-Please [register](https://azure.microsoft.com/en-us/free/students/), (note you will need to verify your student status).
 Install the Azure Command Line interface: ```choco install -y azure-cli```